ultraviolet-1986/linux_software_updater/README.md

 These commands should succeed and allow the program to run under any GNU/Linux distribution which has a working `gcc` installation.
-This program was written in a Fedora Workstation 32 (x86_64) environment with no additional dependencies.
+This program was written in a Fedora Silverblue 32 (x86_64) environment with no additional dependencies.

 Note that source code is contained within the `src` directory and so these commands must be run from that location within your Terminal.